Apply to Become Registered2023-05-12T12:09:20-06:00

 When an application is approved for a new member and/or a reinstating member, the fee is:

-• $55 X the number of months remaining in the year of registration; must be registered for the month in which employment commences.
+Must be registered for the month in which employment commences. ♦

 *See ‘Other Fees‘ that may apply.